Lido CSM+SSV+Obol (Testnet)

 Select the

-optionWait for the installation to be done and then select
+Nimbus-NethermindoptionWait for the installation to be done and then select

-4 - Lido CSM Validator Client only
+4 - Lido CSM Validator Client onlyoptionEnter

-as your Consensus Client endpointGenerate validator keys to participate in the Lido CSM
+http://127.0.0.1:5052as your Consensus Client endpointGenerate validator keys to participate in the Lido CSM

 Do not choose to disable internet connection when prompted